 You will receive an offer for a school place directly from your local authority.

-Please note, pupils already attending our nursery will not transfer automatically into the main school.
+Please note, pupils already attending one of our academies with a nursery will not transfer automatically into the main school.
 A separate application must be made for a place in reception.